 The seller can take a charge over any company assets and or personal assets of the buyer’s directors.
 The charge could include a charge over shares in the buyer.

 The seller needs to have confirmed in the sale documentation that it has the first priority as a debtor over the deferred consideration in the event of administration or winding up.

 Stopping the buyer setting up a new business in competition

 It is not unheard of for a buyer to default on payment of deferred consideration and let the business go into administration.
-The idea is the buyer then sets up a new business similar to the business it bought often taking customers, suppliers and staff.
-But leaving the deferred consideration as an unpaid debt.
-A good deterrent is the risk of an injunction to prevent the buyer from competing.
-If the documentation is clear there should be a good chance of obtaining an injunction.
-If a restriction is not expressly included there can be difficulties.
+The buyer may plan to set up a new business similar to the business it bought often taking customers, suppliers and staff.
+If the documentation is clear there can be a good chance of stopping such behaviour.